faithokamoto/bach/README.md

 > of the total number of heterozygotes.
 If there are 20 total samples, but
 > two of them were dropped due to a homozygous genotype, then the number
 > which may have a neutral bias is `(20 - 2) × --max-neutral`.
-6. Assuming this window wasn't dropped, add it to the list.
-If it overlaps or is adjacent to the previous window (e.g. 25-40Mbp and 30-45Mbp), **merge** them.
+6. Assuming this window wasn't dropped:
-7. After all windows are processed (and adjacent/overlapping ones merged), determine the significance *for each window*:
-    * Count samples in each bias category again.
-This must be done at the end, once the full, post-merge window width is known.
+    1. Attempt to extend it by `p`.
+That is, check a mini-window of length `p` starting from the end of the current window.
+If the extension has the same bias, add it to the window.
+Repeat until extension is no longer possible.
-    * Calculate a **two-tailed [binomial][BinomTest] p-value**, with `n` as the total number of samples with either `ref` or `alt` bias (i.e. ignoring neutral samples), `k` as the number of samples with majority bias, and `p` as `0.5` (i.e. with the null hypothesis that either bias is equally likely).
+    2. Calculate a **two-tailed [binomial][BinomTest] p-value**, with `n` as the total number of samples with either `ref` or `alt` bias (i.e. ignoring neutral samples), `k` as the number of samples with majority bias, and `p` as `0.5` (i.e. with the null hypothesis that either bias is equally likely).